hacchacc42/Cpp-Programs/README.md

 1. **Change**

-    Program insipred by Harvard cs50x
+    *Program insipred by Harvard cs50x*

     Generate a random price and based on your given cash will return the change in coins and money

 1. **Noise**

-    A basic look at a noise generator - Insipred me to make procedural worlds in unity
+    A basic look at a noise generator *Insipred me to make procedural worlds in unity*

 1. **Data Base**